Where to Buy

 GBM Assessment (Score: 8/10)

-Red and Black is a landmark in the development of the psychological novel, tracing the ruthless social ambition of its protagonist Julien Sorel with an unprecedented depth of interior analysis.
+Red and Black is a turning-point in the development of the psychological novel, tracing the ruthless social ambition of its protagonist Julien Sorel with an unprecedented depth of interior analysis.
 Stendhal's penetrating examination of a young man torn between passion and calculation, sincerity and hypocrisy, laid the groundwork for the tradition of literary realism that Flaubert would later perfect.
 The novel remains a powerful portrait of individual striving against the constraints of class and convention.

-Set during the Restoration era in France and published in 1830, Red and Black captures the tensions of a society in which the paths to advancement — the red of the military and the black of the clergy — are both shaped by rigid hierarchies of birth and patronage.
+Taking place in the Restoration era in France and published in 1830, Red and Black captures the tensions of a society in which the paths to advancement — the red of the military and the black of the clergy — are both shaped by rigid hierarchies of birth and patronage.
 The novel is recognized as a foundational work of the psychological novel and of literary realism more broadly, anticipating the achievements of Flaubert, Tolstoy, and the great realists who followed.

 France & Prussia, 1830-1832